dbc2201/gla-bcsc0006-2024/src/main/java/list/README.md

 - Add an element at a specified position without shifting the other elements to make room.
 - Remove an element at a specified position without shifting the other elements to fill in the resulting gap.

+In an unordered array, searching is slow, whereas in an ordered array, insertion is slow.
+In both kinds of arrays, deletion is slow.

 ---

 In this package you will find a 'Linked-List' Java class that will perform the following operations: